Msmetamorphosis/CustomGPTs/README.md

-# CustomGPTs & AI Agents
+# 🤖 CustomGPTs & AI Agents
-Examples of CustomGPTs I have created for previous clients.

-1)Content writer for blog posts for Family law attorney.
-2)Legal draft writer (motions, summaries, orders,etc) for family law attorney.
-3)Automated bookkeeper for coffee shop- pulls in all Square transaction data and expenses from credit card to generated google sheet, uses it to track P&L and create monthly & quarterly statements & provides answers to relavant questions for the shop owner to make data driven menu & schedule decisions such as "What was my least profitable drink last month?
-On average over the past 90 days, what days of the week (or time of day) bring in the lowest revenue?
-What percent of my customers made a purchase at least 4 times per month in the past 3 months?"
+### Real-World Examples of GPT-Powered Automation & Task-Specific Assistants

+This collection showcases examples of **CustomGPTs and AI Agents** I’ve designed and implemented for clients across various industries.
+These tools were built to streamline workflows, enhance decision-making, and save time by automating complex or repetitive tasks through tailored large language model (LLM) behavior.

+---

+## 🔧 Projects & Use Cases

+### 1. ✍️ Content Writer for Blog Posts (Family Law Attorney)
+A custom GPT fine-tuned and prompt-engineered to:
+- Draft engaging and SEO-friendly blog content
+- Adhere to tone, professionalism, and jurisdictional accuracy
+- Produce outlines, headers, and full articles based on client themes or headlines

+---

+### 2. 📄 Legal Draft Generator (Family Law Attorney)
+Developed a legal-focused CustomGPT to generate:
+- Motions, case summaries, and judicial orders
+- Well-structured drafts aligned with local court expectations
+- Templates for faster client onboarding and filings

+> This tool significantly reduces the attorney's manual drafting time, enabling a higher client throughput with improved document consistency.

+---

+### 3. 📊 Automated Bookkeeper (Coffee Shop)
+An AI agent designed for a local café owner to:
+- Integrate with Square and credit card platforms to pull daily transaction and expense data
+- Populate a dynamic Google Sheet that tracks:
+  - Profit & Loss (P&L)
+  - Monthly and quarterly performance reports
+- Answer natural language business queries such as:
+  - _“What was my least profitable drink last month?”_
+  - _“Over the past 90 days, what time of day sees the lowest revenue?”_
+  - _“What percentage of customers visited 4+ times each month over the last quarter?”_

+> This empowered the business owner to make strategic, data-driven decisions about menu pricing, staffing, and promotions.

+---

+## 💡 Summary

+Each of these agents was built with real users in mind, optimized through prompt iteration, fine-tuned output behavior, and real-world integration (via APIs, Google Sheets, and webhooks).
+These examples demonstrate my ability to merge **AI + automation + business logic** into functional solutions that deliver measurable results.